 There are many options available when dealing with a breach of planning control.
-An opportunity will always be given to allow the breach to be resolved without formal action,
+An opportunity will always be given to allow the breach to be resolved without formal action, however, unreasonable delay should not prevent swift action where it is clearly necessary.

-The most severe breaches showing flagrant disregard for the planning system and concerns regarding the impact of unauthorised development will be met with swift action, including the use of Temporary Stop Notices (stopping any unauthorised activity for 28 days to alTlow consideration longer term action) and through the use of Interdicts where an Enforcement Notice has not been complied with.
+The most severe breaches showing flagrant disregard for the planning system and concerns regarding the impact of unauthorised development will be met with swift action, including the use of Temporary Stop Notices (stopping any unauthorised activity for 28 days to allow consideration longer term action) and through the use of Interdicts where an Enforcement Notice has not been complied with.
 Relatively minor breaches may be acceptable and an application will be asked for where appropriate.
 At the lowest end of this spectrum, technical breaches with little or no impact will not be pursued for further action.
 All investigations and Notices are identified on property enquiry certificates and may present problems to an owner should they wish to sell their property.
 Solutions to the breach are often sought at that juncture.